yatowoo/JpsiJet/README.md

 ### Track selection

-Use track cuts to select good tracks as electron candidates, including kinetic variables, tracking result, TPC parameters and PID limitations.
+Use track cuts to select good tracks as electron candidates, including kinematic variables, tracking result, TPC parameters and PID limitations.

 * Basic strategy: Using dE/dx (from TPC) and E/p (from EMCal) to indentify electrons, and only TPC signal to exclude kaons and protons.
 * Hybrid method: To add TOF or/and TRD as complements.